Workflow apps that fix how your team runs work

 Basecamp project management to-do list for BC3 Onboarding showing pre-launch tasks with assignees and completion status

-Basecamp is a web-based project management software.
-It helps make the “who, when, and what” aspects of your workflows clearer for both the employees and the management.
+Basecamp is a web-based project management tool.
+It makes the “who, when, and what” aspects of your workflows visible to everyone.
+You create different boards for each business function or project.
+Each board has lists, which are basically task categories.

 Trello